 See what other changes Redshift has gone through.

 But here at Panoply we still believe the best is yet to come.
 These new awesome technologies illustrate the possibilities, but the performance is still a bit off, compared to classic data warehouses like Redshift and Vertica that had decades to evolve and perfect.
-Technically, there’s little reason for these new systems to not provide competitive query performance, despite their limitations and conceptual differences from the classic data warehouses (Yeah, I said it.
+Technically, there’s little reason for these new systems to not provide competitive query performance, despite their limitations and differences from the standpoint of classic data warehouses.
+Understanding the data warehouse concepts under the hood helps you develop an understanding of expected behavior.
+(Yeah, I said it.
 More on this topic to come...)

 In any case, we’ve been already simulating some of these features for our customers internally for the past year and a half.
 Having these new capabilities baked into Redshift makes it easier for us to deliver more value - like auto archiving - faster and easier.
 In the near future, we can expect to see teams learn more from their data and utilize it better than ever before - by using capabilities that, until very recently, were outside of their reach.